ANSANJAY/NetlinkConnectionPortal/1_CommunicationMediumsinSystem.md

 - Netlink sockets have been specially crafted by kernel designers to ease data exchange between application and kernel layers.
 - There are other mechanisms for IPC between the user space and kernel space, but they might have limitations.
 Netlink sockets stand out due to their specific design purpose.

 For communication between two user-space applications, traditional IPC techniques suffice.
-For a comprehensive dive into IPC, check out my [IPC course](#LinkToCourseHere).

 ## ❓ Interview Questions on Netlink Sockets